SM City Zamboanga

+The mall has a total retail area of 61,000 square meters, and a total gross floor area of 91,000 square meters.

-Unlike SM City Mindpro of which 30% is being managed by Mindpro Retail, specifically Mindpro Supermarket.
-SM City Zamboanga is fully owned by SM Prime Holdings.
+Unlike SM City Mindpro of which 30% is being managed by Mindpro Retail Inc, SM City Zamboanga is fully owned by SM Prime Holdings.

 Mall features

-SM Prime Holdings expects the new 4-level mall to rise as a new lifestyle landmark in the city.
-The mall will feature an elevated biophilic design language and an indoor garden.
-The mall will feature a range of new global brands, dining concepts, and leisure attractions built in over 60,000 square meters of premium retail space.
+SM Prime Holdings developed the mall as 4-level retail complex.
+It incorporates biophilic design language and an indoor garden.
+The mall contains stores, restaurants, and entertainment venues across approximately 60,000 square meters of retail space.

+The 4-level development adds more than 42,000 square meters of gross leasable area (GLA) to Zamboanga City's retail landscape.